Pete Hegseth: Fox News (2014–2024)

 At Fox News, Hegseth was the subject of multiple lawsuits.
 In 2015, he threw an axe during a Flag Day event in New York City, accidentally hitting a drummer from the United States Military Academy.
 Video of the incident circulated widely online.
 The drummer, Jeff Prosperie, alleged that he had suffered "severe and serious personal injuries to his mind and body" and "permanent effects of pain, disability, disfigurement and loss of body function."
-Prosperie sued Hegseth three years later; the suit was resolved in an unspecified way in 2019.
+Prosperie sued Hegseth three years later in 2018, and the suit was resolved in 2019.
 In Dominion Voting Systems v.
-Fox News Network (2023), Dominion Voting Systems included a segment of Fox & Friends Weekend featuring Hegseth with co-hosts Will Cain and Rachel Campos-Duffy, in which they did not reject claims by Rudy Giuliani that the company's voting machines facilitated voting fraud.
+Fox News Network (2023), Dominion Voting Systems included a segment of Fox & Friends Weekend featuring Hegseth with co-hosts Will Cain and Rachel Campos-Duffy, in which they did not reject claims by Rudy Giuliani that the company's voting machines facilitated voting fraud in the 2020 presidential election.

 Hegseth was chosen among Fox News's hosts to be featured on Fox Nation, the network's streaming service.
 To promote the service, he co-hosted a one-hour special, Fox Nation First Look, with Jesse Watters, Tomi Lahren, Britt McHenry, and Tyrus.
 On Fox Nation, Hegseth hosted The Miseducation of America (2022–2023), a television program criticizing "the Left's educational agenda".
 He also hosted the series Battle in the Holy Land (2019–2023), The Life of Jesus (2022–2023), and the special Battle in Bethlehem (2019), on the service.